petrockblog/PowerBlock/README.md

 PowerBlock Driver
 =================

-This is the driver for the petrockblock.com PowerBlock, which is an extension board for the Raspberry Pi (TM).
+This is the driver for the petrockblock.com [PowerBlock](https://blog.petrockblock.com/powerblock-raspberry-pi-power-switch/), which is an extension board for the Raspberry Pi (TM).
 The driver itself is denoted as _powerblock_ in the following.
 The driver provides a service for interacting with the power button signal as well as driving the optionally attached LED.

+The following description is intended to be used in combination with a Raspberry Pi and a **Linux-based operating system** running on the Raspberry Pi.
+There is a **driver for Windows 10 IoT Core** that can be found at https://github.com/petrockblog/PowerBlockWinIoT/releases.

 ## Quick Installation